Tuberculosis (TB) Clinic

 Tuberculosis is an airborne disease caused by the bacterium Mycobacterium tuberculosis, which primarily affects the lungs but can also affect other organs.
 People infected with TB do not feel sick, do not have symptoms and are not contagious unless and until their infection develops into active TB disease.
 TB bacteria may be released into the air by TB-diseased persons when they sneeze, cough or speak.

-Click here to see how TB spreads.
+Click here to learn more about TB in Louisville.

 The difference between TB Disease and TB Infection